 AI-driven closed captioning (like IBM’s and Interprefy’s solutions) has already started revolutionising event accessibility for individuals with hearing impairments.
 By automatically transcribing speech into text in real-time, AI enables deaf and hard-of-hearing attendees to follow presentations and discussions effortlessly.
 Additionally, language barriers are no longer an impediment to event participation, thanks to AI-powered language translation providing real-time translation services.

 Everyone wants to know that they’ll be able to attend and participate in an event before they arrive, but not everyone is confident or able to ask about access requirements over email or the phone.
-Chat bots can be an excellent facilitator to allow these discussions to happen, and to relay information between organisers and attendees, as long as they’re set up correctly.
+Chatbots can be excellent facilitators to allow these discussions to happen and to relay information between organisers and attendees, as long as they’re set up correctly.